dawit3000/catool/README.md

 Developed and maintained by **Dawit Aberra**.

-Licensed under AGPL-3.
-Please cite appropriately when using this tool in research or administrative systems.
+Licensed under **AGPL-3**.
+Please cite appropriately when using this tool in research, institutional reporting, or compensation policy audits.

+For questions or feedback, please open a [GitHub issue](https://github.com/dawit3000/catool/issues) or contact the author at <dawit3000@hotmail.com>.